-5 EVENTS AFTER THE BALANCE SHEET DATE
+5 EVENTS AFTER THE REPORTING PERIOD

-The Statement of Accounts was authorised for issue by the Head of Financial Services on 30 June 2012.
+The Statement of Accounts was authorised for issue by the Chief Officer (Resources) on 30 June 2014.
 Events taking place after this date are not reflected in the financial statements or notes.

-Where events have taken place before 30 June 2012 and they provided information about conditions existing at 31 March 2012, the figures in the financial statement and notes would be adjusted as appropriate in all material respects to reflect the impact of this information.
-There have been no such events after the balance sheet date leading to such adjustments, however.
+Where events have taken place before 30 June 2014 and they provided information about conditions existing at 31 March 2014, the figures in the financial statements and notes have been adjusted as appropriate in all material respects to reflect the impact of this information.